AKC-NIPPO Preservation Breeder Since 2010, AKC Breeder of Merit

 I believe in the versatility of the Shiba breed and my motto has become “Shibas Can Do Anything!”
 Together we have accomplished many "firsts" for me, and earned titles in Conformation, Rally, Agility, Flyball, Lure Coursing, CGC, Barn Hunt, as well as enjoyed events like Herding and Truffle Hunting.
 I don't compete to earn ribbons, but I am proud of some of the "firsts" we have accomplished for the breed (my Shibas were the first and second to ever earn Lure Coursing titles), and my girls are top ranked in Flyball.

 I believe that training and socializing never stop, and I prefer to use the Least Invasive Minimally Aversive (LIMA) training in every day life.
 I do not advocate Dog Whispering techniques and am happy to explain why I don't think they are effective tools to use with Shibas or Hokkaido.
 I am happy to show you all of the many ways dogs can be successful without punishment based training.

 I feed a combination of raw, cooked, and prepared foods like the Honest Kitchen, Primal, Darwins, Go!, FirstMate and Fromm.
 We are not as active in training or trialing at this point due to life and breedings, but I try to get my Flyball practice and tournaments in when I can, when not showing.
 The summers are busier with Flyball and agility trials and doggy playdates with friends, but I try to balance that with doggy holidays up and down the coast.
 I follow Dr. Jean Dodds vaccine protocol as a preference and am conservative with vaccines.
-I strive to follow The Puppy Culture method.
+My litters are raised using The Puppy Culture method and early handling.